Problem Statement

 - Populate the array by iterating from

-, calculating each Fibonacci number as the sum of the previous two numbers.
+2 to n, calculating each Fibonacci number as the sum of the previous two numbers.

 - Return the N-th Fibonacci number from the array.